 Also note, third stimulus check payments will not be added to an existing debit card that was mailed for the first or second round of stimulus payments.
 Under the legislation a new card must be issued.

-Can I claim this in my 2020 Tax Return if I Have not Filed yet?
+Can I claim this in my 2021 Tax Return?

 Will I Be Able to Call the IRS with Issues?